clvrmktg/clear-choice/content/about-us/_index.md

-subtitle = "Your Clear Choice for Protection and Style in The Bahamas" hero = 'tan-home-white-impact-windows.jpg'
+subtitle = "Providing hurricane-rated windows, impact doors, and custom glass solutions — built for The Bahamas, trusted by homeowners and businesses alike." hero = 'tan-home-white-impact-windows.jpg'

 mission = """"""